 If you’re interested in learning more about baby led weaning, or looking for recipes or ways to encourage infants to eat more vegetables and plant-based foods, this post is for you!

-5 Ways to Encourage Infants to Eat More Vegetables
+How to Encourage Babies to Eat More Vegetables

 As new parents, we were only vaguely aware of the term “baby-led weaning” before we were thrusted into the new-mom community and saw many of our friends doing it.

 Isn’t that the funny thing about becoming a parent?

 Suddenly, the things you never knew you cared about become all you think about.
 AM feedings quickly become optimal research times, scrolling on our phone in the dark looking for answers to the day’s questions.

 (Related: check out my post about the best natural and organic personal care products to use for babies and toddlers, plus other Products I Recommend for New Babies + Expectant Mamas)